trezor/blockbook/docs/api.md

 }
 ```

+A note about the `blocktime` field:
+- for already mined transaction (`confirmations > 0`), the field `blocktime` contains time of the block
+- for transactions in mempool (`confirmations == 0`), the field contains time when the running instance of Blockbook was first time notified about the transaction.
+This time may be different in different instances of Blockbook.

 #### Get transaction specific

 Returns transaction data in the exact format as returned by backend, including all coin specific fields: